Charles Jackson (basketball)

-Charles Edward Jackson (born May 22, 1993) is an American professional basketball player for the Yokohama B-Corsairs of the B.League in Japan.
+Charles Edward Jackson (born May 22, 1993) is an American professional basketball player for the Kyoto Hannaryz of the B.League in Japan.
 He attended Grant Union High School in Sacramento, California before attending and competing for three different colleges.

 College career

 Jackson was a standout freshman center at Lassen College in 2012–13, averaging 11.4 rebounds and 2.5 blocks per game.
 He also averaged 12.2 points and tallied 21 double-doubles.
 As a sophomore, Jackson moved to the College of Southern Idaho.
 He managed just 16 games in 2013–14 after recovering from a broken leg earlier in the season.
 He averaged 5.8 points and 5.6 rebounds in limited action, appearing in just 17.8 minutes per game.

 As a junior in 2014–15, Jackson played Division I college basketball for the Tennessee Tech Golden Eagles.
 In 30 games (all starts), he averaged 13.0 points, 9.5 rebounds, 1.1 steals and 1.3 blocks per game.
 He subsequently earned OVC All-Newcomer Team honors.

 On April 24, 2015, Jackson declared for the NBA draft, forgoing his final year of college eligibility.